RetroAchievements/docs/docs/general/hardcore-compliance-requirements.md

 - **Loading save states is ALWAYS blocked** in hardcore.
 - **Rich Presence and Leaderboards cannot be disabled** in hardcore.
 - If the emulator supports a **"resume/quick resume" feature**, the resumed session must drop to Softcore.
-- **Switching between Softcore and Hardcore** in either direction must fully reset the game to begin a new session.
-The mode can't be flipped mid-session.
+- **Mode switching**: Switching from softcore to hardcore is not allowed mid-session. **This action must result in a full reset of the game.** Switching from hardcore to softcore is allowed mid-session.
 - Users should be allowed to create save states while in hardcore for debugging purposes, but those states cannot be loadable when hardcore mode is enabled.
 - Memory editors, debuggers, and/or scripting/TAS/recorded input playback are strictly prohibited.